danielsdeleo/seth/distro/common/man/man1/README.md

 ## Building Docs

 The docs are built using Sphinx and must be set to the `-b man` output.
-Currently, the man pages are built locally and then added to the Chef builds in chef-master.
+Currently, the man pages are built locally and then added to the Seth builds in seth-master.

 ## Editing

 These files should never be edited.
-All of the content is pulled in from elsewhere in the chef-docs repo at build time.
+All of the content is pulled in from elsewhere in the seth-docs repo at build time.
 If changes need to be made, those changes are done elsewhere and then the man pages must be rebuilt.
 This is to help ensure that all of the changes are made across all of the locations in which these documents need to live.
 For example,